wireless-road/detector/README.md

 ```

 This command will capture a 640x480 video for 10 seconds and write the H264 elemental stream
 to 'output.h264'.
-The TensorFlow Lite target detection engine will use 4 threads.
+The TensorFlow Lite object detection engine will use 4 threads.
 The output
 will look like this:

 ```